-The deadline to make a nomination in Manchester's first ever Culture Awards has been extended by a week following pleas by cultural organisations for more time for them to do so.
+The deadline to make a nomination in this year's Manchester Culture Awards has been extended by a week following pleas by cultural organisations and others for more time.

-The Manchester Culture Awards are taking place in Autumn this year and nominations have been rolling in since the awards were announced back in May.
+The awards ceremony takes place in the autumn and nominations have been rolling in since the awards were announced last month.

-All nominations were supposed to be in by last weekend, but after being inundated with a last minute flurry of nominations along with calls from cultural organisations saying they wished they had time to make more nominations, the council has decided to extend the nomination deadline by one week.
+Nominations were supposed to be in by this weekend, but following a last minute flurry of entries along with calls from cultural organisations and community groups saying they wished they had more time, the council has decided to extend the nomination deadline by one week.

-The council wants everyone who has taken part in a cultural event over the last year – whether as an audience member or through direct involvement – to have their say on what cultural events or organisations deserve to win an award.
+Everyone who has taken part in a cultural event or project over the last year – whether as an audience member or through direct involvement – can have their say on what cultural events or organisations deserve to win an award.

 "We didn't want to disappoint anyone so have agreed to extend the deadline by another week to give everyone the time they've asked for to get their final nominations in.

 "Once again we've been blown away by the reaction to the awards and can't wait to get on with the judging.